utsavkv/World-Development-Indicators-Visualization-/README.md

-Hey!
-This is the github repo for the final project for EDAV.
-We intend to visualize the World Development Indicators using R.
+Hello!
+We intend to visualize the World Development Indicators using R and d3.js by utilizing the World Development Indicators dataset, a compilation of relevant, comparable statistics about global development and the fight against poverty.
+The dataset is provided by the World Bank and has 1,600 indicators for a total of 217 economies and more than 45 country groups along with 383,572 unique records.

 The bookdown can be found here: [Bookdown](https://priyankab23.github.io/EDAV_project/)